 No Presidents have come from Columbus, but Rutherford B. Hayes and William McKinley lived there while they were Governor of Ohio.
 Alas, there was no Governor's Mansion during their times in the office.
-The Ohio Governor's Residence and Heritage Garden has only been the Governor's Mansion since 1957, and current Governor John Kasich, who is running for PResident this year, already lived nearby (he'd been a Congressman for the area), and so he only uses it for official functions.
+The Ohio Governor's Residence and Heritage Garden has only been the Governor's Mansion since 1957, and current Governor John Kasich, who ran for President last year, already lived nearby (he'd been a Congressman for the area), and so he only uses it for official functions.
 358 N. Parkview, in Bexley, about 4 miles northeast of downtown.
 Number 10 bus.

 The tallest building in Columbus is the Rhodes State Office Tower, named for the longtime Governor who ordered the Ohio National Guard to fire on the protestors at Kent State University on May 4, 1970.
 Completed in 1974, it is 629 feet high, and every bit as ugly as the Administration it memorializes.
 30 E. Broad Street, downtown, across from the State House.

 While lots of movies have been shot and/or set in Ohio, Columbus hasn't been a popular location for them.
 There have been 2 TV shows set in Columbus: Family Ties, the 1982-89 NBC sitcom that introduced us to Michael J. Fox; and Man Up!, an ABC sitcom set in nearby Gahanna that tanked and was canceled after 13 episodes in 2011.